lukasz-bromirski/netdesign.zone/README.md

 Included are:

-* **CCIE.SP.1.0.Initial.Configs** - initial configuration (VIRL 1, VIRL 2 and EVE-NG) for CCIE SP topologies we're using in our CCIE SP online class; more information about this specific class can be [found here](https://netbrain.zone/)
+* **CCIE.SP.5.0.Initial.Configs** - initial configurations (VIRL 1, VIRL 2 and EVE-NG) for CCIE SP topologies we're using in our CCIE SP v5.0 online class; more information about this specific class can be [found here](https://netbrain.zone/)

+* **CCIE.SP.1.0.Initial.Configs** - *old* initial configurations (VIRL 1, VIRL 2 and EVE-NG) for CCIE SP topologies we're using in our CCIE SP online class

 * **CCIE.SP.Scenario1** - folder with basic CCIE SP configuration and troubleshooting scenario, with both starting and final configuration as well as sample workbook